dotlang/language/doc/Enhancements.md

 Y - If a function output is const, it can be used for default values for function input

-? - can we remove `//` and replace with normal variable with sum type?
+Y - can we remove `//` and replace with normal variable with sum type?
 `A // B`
 `var r : t | exception = A`
 a block is evaluated to exception as soon as result of one of it's statements is exception.